hyrtx/PowerBI-Atlas_Labs_HR_Dashboard/README.md

 - Created a full name column by concatenating the first name and last name columns

 ### Creating a dedicated date table
 As a common practice, a dedicated date table was created in DAX to enable date intelligence.
-The use of a dedicated date table in DAX is a best practice that enables the creation of time-based calculations and analysis in Power BI, making it an essential step in the data preparation process.
-Here is the DAX code used to create the DimTable.
+The use of a dedicated date table in DAX is a best practice that enables the creation of time-based calculations and analysis in Power BI, making it an essential step in the data preparation process.The DAX code used to create the DimTable can be found in this repository.

 ### Modelling the data
 After that, the connections between the tables were established to prepare the data for the Power BI model.